dopeboy/curriculum-2.0/units/2-HTML/lessons/3-HeaderStyleButton/README.md

 ### Daily Objective

-* Students will be able to create a webpage that includes a header section, several styles and JavaScript buttons while working in the General Assambly tutorial environment.
+* Students will be able to create a webpage that includes a header section, several styles and JavaScript buttons while working in the General Assembly tutorial environment.

 ### Key points